YaszMoon/FEWDB-week11-README-Generator/README.md

 - When a user enters their email address, it's added to the section of the README entitled Questions, with instructions on how to reach them with additional questions.

-- When a user adds more than two optional sections a Table of Contents is generated.
 - When a user clicks on the links in the Table of Contents, they are taken to the corresponding section of the README.

 ## Visuals